-What is Carrying Value of Bond?
+What is the Carrying Value of Bond?

 It’s known that bond pricesBond PricesThe bond pricing formula calculates the present value of the probable future cash flows, which include coupon payments and the par value, which is the redemption amount at maturity.
 The yield to maturity (YTM) refers to the rate of interest used to discount future cash flows. are volatile since they fluctuate daily.
 As the price is not constant, it causes the bond to be traded at a premium or discount according to the difference between the market rate of interest and stated bond interest on the date of issuance.
-These premiums or discounts are amortized over the life of the bond, thereby making the value of bond equal to the face value on maturity.
+These premiums or discounts are amortized over the life of the bond, thereby making the value of the bond equal to the face value on maturity.

 How to Calculate the Carrying Value of Bond?

 The effective interest methodThe Effective Interest MethodEffective interest method is used for allocating interest expense over the life of financial instruments with the help of standard rate and the market rate of a financial instrument with the aim of reaching to the par value of instrument which is sold either at discount or premium by accumulating and amortizing interest expenditure to carrying value of the financial instrument on systematic and consistent basis respectively. is one of the most common ways for amortizing premiums and discounts and perhaps one of the easiest methods for computation of carrying value.

 For simplicity, let’s assume a firm issuing a 3 year bond with a face value of $100,000 has an annual coupon rate of 8%.
 The investors view the firm as having considerable risk and are willing to purchase the bond only if it offers a higher yield of 10%.